KripC2160/quickhdri/README.md

 1: add the link of the polyhaven hdri you want to use in the text bar
 2: select the resolution and the file type of the hdri
 3: import it

+## TODO
+- [ ] Fix the issue with 16k and 20k resolution
+- [ ] Save the HDRI locally in blend file and delete ne in downloads directory